Frequently Asked Questions for the Global Study Program (GSP)

 When do classes start?

 The program is offered in 11-week sessions (10 weeks of classes, followed by one week of exams) throughout the academic year.
 Summer quarter is divided into two 6-week sessions.
-See the following chart for program dates.
+See the UC Davis Master Academic Calendar.
 Students accepted into the program may start during any of the four academic sessions throughout the year.

 Will anyone help me with the I-20 document and F-1 visa process?